-The scientific and technical information in this AIF relating to the Sugarloaf Peak Project is supported by the Sugarloaf Peak Technical Report entitled "43-101 Technical Report on the Sugarloaf Peak Gold Project La Paz County, Arizona", originally dated May 2, 2016 and updated on May 29, 2019, prepared by Highlands Geoscience LLC.
-The Qualified Person responsible for the Sugarloaf Peak Report is David S. Smith, MS, MBA, CPG, of Highlands Geoscience LLC who, at the effective date and filing date of the Sugarloaf Peak Technical Report, was considered an independent Qualified Person as such term is defined in NI 43-101.
+The scientific and technical information in this AIF relating to the Sugarloaf Peak Project is supported by the Sugarloaf Peak Technical Report entitled "43-101 Technical Report on the Sugarloaf Peak Gold Project La Paz County, Arizona", dated June 16, 2021, with an effective date of June 4, 2021, prepared by Highlands Geoscience LLC.
+The Qualified Person responsible for the Sugarloaf Peak Report is David S. Smith, MS, MBA, CPG, of Highlands Geoscience LLC.
 The Sugarloaf Peak Technical Report has been filed with Canadian securities regulatory authorities under the Corporation's profile on SEDAR at www.sedar.com.

 The Sugarloaf Peak Technical Report contains more detailed information and is subject to certain assumption, qualifications and procedures described therein.
 Readers are encouraged to review the Sugarloaf Peak Technical Report in its entirety including the figures and tables contained therein.
 Any references cited within this excerpted information are provided in the Sugarloaf Peak Technical Report Reference should be made to the full text of the Sugarloaf Peak Technical Report.
-The Sugarloaf Peak Technical Report is not and shall not be deemed to be incorporated by reference in this AIF, but the disclosure herein has been prepared with the consent of the author of the Sugarloaf Peak Technical Report and is qualified in its entirety by the Sugarloaf Peak Technical Report.
+The Sugarloaf Peak

+Technical Report is not and shall not be deemed to be incorporated by reference in this AIF, but the disclosure herein has been prepared with the consent of the author of the Sugarloaf Peak Technical Report and is qualified in its entirety by the Sugarloaf Peak Technical Report.